Thumbs up & out for Enterprising Entrepreneur

 Realising the significance of Francois’ fresh plan, I immediately went in search of campsites for my new-found friend.
 I even made calls so a pitch could be booked and purchased.

-But sadly, whilst York prides itself as a tourist destination, the ‘Welcome to’ bit must have been striking too that day.
+But sadly, whilst York prides itself as a tourist destination, the ‘Welcome to’ bit was striking too that day.
 Three calls went straight to voicemail and the one person who did answer suggested our estimated arrival time (8pm) was too ‘inconvenient’.

 Picking up on my failures, Francois, suggested ‘tranquil’ and ‘avec douche’ were his main priorities.
 Being close to York was less important.